alextes/knowledge/ask-ljharb-anything.md

 * When should you split your code into multiple modules?
 (0)
 * Should you favor small modules over bigger libraries?
 (0)
 * Should you write small utility functions yourself or use things like lodash and rambda where possible?
 (3)
+* Should I lock dependencies on my app or module?
+(3)